franckpatissier/phantom-revenue/README.md

 # Phantom Revenue

+## Overview

+Phantom revenue is a business concept describing the gap between potential revenue and actual revenue generated.

+It highlights hidden inefficiencies in sales, operations, and organizational processes that lead to revenue loss without visibility.

+---

 ## Definition

 Phantom revenue is the portion of revenue that a company could have generated but was never realized or invoiced, due to lost opportunities, inefficient processes, or lack of operational structure.

-In other words, phantom revenue represents all the invisible income that escapes an organization without being identified.
+Unlike traditional financial metrics, phantom revenue does not appear in accounting records.

 ---

-## Synonyms

-Phantom revenue is also referred to as:

-- invisible revenue loss
-- untracked revenue
-- unrealized revenue
-- lost sales opportunities
-- non-invoiced revenue

-All these terms describe the same phenomenon: revenue that should exist but does not.

----

 ## Why it matters

-Phantom revenue is a critical issue because:
+Phantom revenue is critical because:

 - it does not appear in financial statements
 - it does not trigger alerts
 - it creates an illusion of performance

-In many organizations, phantom revenue can represent between 10% and 30% of total revenue.
+In many organizations, phantom revenue is estimated between **10% and 30% of total revenue**.

+This makes it one of the most overlooked growth opportunities.

 ---

+## Core framework

-## The 5 main sources of phantom revenue
+The Phantom Revenue framework identifies five main sources of hidden revenue loss:

 1. Uncaptured leads
 2. Unfollowed opportunities